 Head to the ‘All Courses’ tab on the home page, and select Stage 1 of the Beginner Guitar Method course, where you will learn everything from the basics right up to your first licks over a five-week period.

-But despite it’s limitations, Jamorama could be a could call for beginners, and signing up for a free membership is a completely risk-free way to try the site out.
+Despite its limitations, Jamorama could be a good call for beginners and signing up for a free membership is a risk-free way to try the site out for yourself.

 Click here to read about GuitarTricks!